webdev163/rsschool-cv/cv.md

 ## Education

 I have a law degree (2010) and a good experience in that field.
 In 2020 I started self-education in frontend field.
 Particularly all my listed skills were gained while self-educating.
-In 2021 I realized the need of learning backend basics, that's why I have passed wordpress course in GLO Academy (2 months).
+In 2021 I realized the need of learning backend basics, that's why I have passed wordpress course (2 months).

 ## English level
 My current English level is B2-C1.
 Certificates: